-ALEXANDRA LEBERT DIRECTOR STRATEGIC AREA OF RESEARCH
+ALEXANDRA LEBERT

-In order to guarantee the construction sector a degree of sustainability in the use of materials, it is essential to massively expand practices around the circular economy, and in particular, to ensure better end-of-life management of products and systems...
+DIRECTOR STRATEGIC AREA OF RESEARCH

+In order to guarantee the construction sector a degree of sustainability in the use of materials, it is essential to massively expand practices around the circular economy, and in particular, to encure better and of life management of products and sustainability to ensure better end-of-life management of products and systems...
 Absolutely.
 Like other sectors, the building industry is going to have to face increasingly difficult access to natural resources.
 The circular economy, thought-out in all its dimensions, allows us to design and deploy solutions to meet this challenge.
 It scrutinises our need for resources (quantity, type) by striving for material frugality, replacing secondary raw materials with virgin materials, designing projects with objectives in terms of performance sustainability, ease of maintenance, ability to change use or to be reused or recycled.